diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 - $\gamma$: The rate at which infected individuals recover, also known as the recovery rate

-With this we can to build our model.
-Noting that the number of individuals in each compartment changes over time, we now have:
+Using this we can begin to build our model.
+Noting that the number of individuals in each compartment changes over time, we have:

 - $ S(t) $ : The number of susceptible individuals at time $t$
 - $ I(t) $ : The number of infected individuals at time $t$